France's Macron is a friend, British PM Liz Truss decides | Politics

 French President Emmanuel Macron is a friend of Britain, Prime Minister Liz Truss said on Thursday, having declared earlier this year while campaigning to become leader that the jury was out on whether he was a friend or foe.

-But, they drew a cool response from Macron who said Britain was "a friendly nation, regardless of its leaders, sometimes in spite of its leaders".
 The two subsequently met in New York, after Truss became prime minister, where Macron said there had been a desire "to re-engage, to move on and to show that we are allies and friends in a complex world."
+The joint statement issued after Thursday's meeting included a recommitment of support for a nuclear power station in England built by French firm EDF, affirmation of their commitment to supporting Ukraine and a promise to work more closely on tackling cross-channel migration.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)